 What are green streets and why are they important?

 Portland is at the front of a national green street trend that combines stormwater management with urban street design.
-Green streets are street-side bioswales or planters that use plants and soil to capture stormwater runoff from the street, allowing it to soak into the ground while filtering out pollutants.
+When it rains, stormwater washes pollutants from streets and other surfaces into our rivers and streams.
+We call this stormwater runoff, and it's a major source of water pollution.
+Green streets are landscape areas that capture, slow, and filter stormwater runoff from streets and sidewalks.They help keep stormwater and pollution out of our waterways, and reduce the risk of sewer backups into streets and basements.
 Green streets also create attractive urban green spaces in our neighborhoods, enhance pedestrian and bicycle safety, and help protect sewer ratepayers’ investments in the piped collection system.

 Who maintains and cares for green streets?